gaunhaha/kantaDemoCode/README.md

 - TailwindCSS is used for designing web styles, offering practical CSS utilities.
 - Pinia is used for managing application state, providing simple yet powerful state management features.
 - Axios is used for handling API requests, simplifying the process of HTTP requests.
+- i18n is used for handling multiple languages, providing convenient internationalization support.
+- Composition API is used for managing component logic and state, providing more flexible and composable development.